 PROCEDURE FOR NIPC REGISTRATION IN NIGERIA

 Nigerian Investment Promotion Commission (NIPC) is a Federal Government Agency in Nigeria established by the NIPC Act 1995.
 The objective of the NIPC is to promote, coordinate and monitor investments in Nigeria.
 The commission initiates and supports the enhancement of the investment climate in Nigeria for both Nigerian and Non- Nigerian Investors.
-The commission once set up a One Stop Investment Centre to coordinate the activities of relevant regulatory agencies in granting License, Permits, Approvals and rendering investment advice to foreign investors in Nigeria.

 - Memorandum and Article of Association